geb/geb/doc/manual/src/chapters/040-pages.md

         to ExamplePage
     }

+When URLs are resolved against base URLs, it is done in the same manner as web browsers resolve URLs.
+Given a base of “`http://myapp.com/path`” and a another URL to resolve against it of “`/examples`”, the resultant URL will be “`http://myapp.com/example`”.
+The leading “`/`” on the non base URL causes it to be treated as an absolute path from the server base.
+This means that in almost all cases your page URLs **should not** start with a leading “`/`”.

-See the section on [Advanced Page Navigation][page-navigation] for more information.
+See the section on [Advanced Page Navigation][page-navigation] for more information on the `to()` method.

 ## Inheritance